BettercareHealth/bettercare/maternal-mental-health/7-resources.md

 12. During her hearing in court, the magistrate, and lawyers (if she or the abuser have one) will ask questions to her and her abuser.
 13. The magistrate will decide if the woman can have a Final Protection Order on the basis of her affidavit and on the basis of what she and the abuser said in court.
 14. With the Final Protection Order, the woman will also get a Final Warrant of Arrest.
-15. If the woman’s Protection Order is lost or destroyed, it can always be replaced if she goes back to court and ask for another copy.
+15. If the woman’s Protection Order is lost or destroyed, it can always be replaced if she goes back to court and asks for another copy.

 ### 6-3 What happens if the abuser goes against the Protection Order?